Hinode (satellite)

 Hinode (/ˈhiːnoʊdeɪ/; ひので, [çinode], Sunrise), formerly Solar-B, is a Japan Aerospace Exploration Agency Solar mission with United States and United Kingdom collaboration.
 It is the follow-up to the Yohkoh (Solar-A) mission and it was launched on the final flight of the M-V rocket from Uchinoura Space Center, Japan on 22 September 2006 at 21:36 UTC (23 September, 06:36 JST).
-Initial orbit was perigee height 280 km, apogee height 686 km, inclination 98.3 degrees.
-Then the satellite maneuvered to the quasi-circular sun-synchronous orbit over the day/night terminator, which allows near-continuous observation of the Sun.
+Its initial orbit was perigee height 280 km, apogee height 686 km, inclination 98.3 degrees, after which the satellite maneuvered to the quasi-circular Sun-synchronous orbit over the day/night terminator, which allows near-continuous observation of the Sun.
 On 28 October 2006, the probe's instruments captured their first images.

 The data from Hinode are being downloaded to the Norwegian, terrestrial Svalsat station, operated by Kongsberg a few kilometres west of Longyearbyen, Svalbard.
 From there, data is transmitted by Telenor through a fibre-optic network to mainland Norway at Harstad, and on to data users in North America, Europe and Japan.

 Mission

 Hinode was planned as a three-year mission to explore the magnetic fields of the Sun.
 It consists of a coordinated set of optical, extreme ultraviolet (EUV), and x-ray instruments to investigate the interaction between the Sun's magnetic field and its corona.
 The result will be an improved understanding of the mechanisms that power the solar atmosphere and drive solar eruptions.
 The EUV imaging spectrometer (EIS) was built by a consortium led by the Mullard Space Science Laboratory (MSSL) in the UK.
 NASA, the space agency of the United States, was involved with three science instrument components: the Focal Plane Package (FPP), the X-Ray Telescope (XRT), and the Extreme Ultraviolet Imaging Spectrometer (EIS) and shares operations support for science planning and instrument command generation.

-The mission was extended to the end of 2020 with a likely extension lasting until 2022.
+As of March 2024, the operation is planned to continue until 2033.